alexhumphreys/idris2-dockerfile/README.md

 If there's been no commits to master, the images are still rebuilt.
 I'm not sure if the docker image SHAs will remain the same, but if you pull say tag `:v0.2.1-247-g2e6aa12` twice and get different SHAs, that's probably what happened.

+The `idris2` binary in this image is the chez-scheme version.

 ## Usage

 ```